romaingd/ICLR_2018/03-Huang-2018-Multi_scale_dense_networks.md

 classification is certain (early exits).**

 * Problem : CNN doesn't handle well early exits.
-	1. Different kinds of features need to be extracted depending on how many layers are left until the classification
+	1. Different kinds of features need to be extracted from the same input layer depending on how many layers are left until the classification (early vs. late features)
 	2. Features in different layers typically have different scales (finer to coarser)

 <br>

 * In this paper :
-	* **New architecture Multi-Scale DenseNet (MSDNet)** for resource-efficient image classification
+	* **New architecture - Multi-Scale DenseNet (MSDNet)** for resource-efficient image classification
 	* Problem 1 handled with **dense connectivity**
 	* Problem 2 handled with **multi-scale structure**